We currently have a vacancy for a Community Trustee.

 provides a strategic view of the school by establishing a vision and setting the purpose and aims of the school within an agreed policy framework.
 It appoints and performance manages the headteacher, agreeing the school improvement strategy which includes setting statutory targets with supporting budgets and staffing structures;

 monitors and evaluates the work of the school by reviewing the performance of the headteacher, the effectiveness of the policy framework, progress towards targets, and the effectiveness of the school improvement strategy including overseeing the spending of the annual budget;

 ratifies the self evaluation process and responds to school improvement service and Ofsted reports as necessary.
 In addition it holds the headteacher to account for the performance of the school and ensures that parents are involved, consulted and informed as appropriate, with information to the community being made available as required.

 In order to do this, governors need to gain knowledge of how the school operates through training, by attending meetings, and by getting to know their school community, for example through a small number of visits to the school during the school day.

 If you would like to contact the Trustees directly, please email the main email address below and mark it FAO Chair of Trustees.
 You can request a copy of minutes from the school office.

 Some Trustees attend additional finance committee meetings, therefore the total possible number of meetings may vary.
-In April we were able to continue meeting via Zoom and held an additional meeting (however some Trustees had technical or other reasons making attendance difficult).
+All meetings this academic year have been held via Zoom (however some Trustees had technical or other reasons making attendance difficult).